 Our study had several limitations.
 First, the cross-sectional design limited the ability to assess changes over time and establish causal relationships between variables.
-Second, relying solely on self-reported questionnaires to assess depressive symptoms severity may have introduced bias and limited the accuracy of the assessment.
+Second, relying solely on self-reported questionnaires to assess the severity of depressive symptoms may have introduced bias and limited the accuracy of the assessment.